-Byte programming is a four-bus-cycle command sequence.
-The first three bus cycles put the device into the program-setup state, and the fourth bus cycle loads the address location and the data to be programmed into the device.
-The addresses are latched on the falling edge of \overline{W} and the data is latched on the rising edge of \overline{W} in the fourth bus cycle.
-The rising edge of \overline{W} starts the byte-program operation.
-The embedded byte-programming function automatically provides needed voltage and timing to program and to verify the cell margin.
-Any further commands written to the device during the program operation are ignored.
+Byte-programming is a four-bus-cycle command sequence.
+The first three bus cycles put the device into the program-setup state.
+The fourth bus cycle loads the address location and the data to be programmed into the device.
+The addresses are latched on the falling edge of \overline{W} and the data is latched on the rising edge of \overline{W} in

-[†] Address pins A15 and A16 = V{IL} or V{IH} for all bus-cycle addresses except for program address (PA), sector address (SA), and read address (RA).
+[†] Address pins A15, A16, A17, A18 = V{IL} or V{IH} for all bus-cycle addresses except for program address (PA), sector address (SA), and read address (RA).